AndreSantos0/aw-project-group35/micro-frontends/products.md

 ## Decision Drivers

-* Define independent and single-responsibility micro-frontends that alllow for individual deployment.
+* Define independent and single-responsibility micro-frontends that allow for individual deployment.
 * Ensure the ability to develop and maintain micro-frontends without affecting others.
 * A micro-frontend should be reusable.
 * Ensure the company can create and maintain a large-scale web application with greater flexibility and efficiency.